 Section 1-62.
 Advisory committee.
-An Advisory Committee is established to monitor, review, and report on (1) the City's utilization of minority-owned business enterprises female-owned business enterprises, (2) employment of females, and (3) employment of minorities with regard to the development and construction of the casino as authorized under Section 7.11 of the Illinois Gambling Act.
-The City of Chicago shall work Advisory Committee accumulating the in information for the Committee to submit reports, as necessary, to the General Assembly and to the City of Chicago.
+An Advisory Committee is established to monitor, review, and report on (1) the City's utilization of minority-owned business enterprises and female-owned business enterprises, (2) employment of females, and (3) employment of minorities with regard to the development and construction of the casino as authorized under Section 7.11 of the Illinois Gambling Act.
+The City of Chicago shall work the Advisory Committee in accumulating necessary information for the Committee to submit reports, as necessary, to the General Assembly and to the City of Chicago.

-The Committee shall consist of 15 members as provided in

-1 this Section.
-Seven members shall be selected by the Mayor of 2 the City of Chicago; 2 members shall be selected by the President of the Illinois Senate; 2 members shall be selected 3 4 by the Speaker of the House of Representatives; 2 members shall 5 be selected by the Minority Leader of the Senate; and 2 members 6 shall be selected by the Minority Leader of the House of Advisorv 7 Representatives.
-The Committee shall 8 periodically and shall report the information to the Mayor of the City and to the General Assembly by December 31st of every 9 10 year.
+The Committee shall consist of 15 members as provided in this Section.
+Seven members shall be selected by the Mayor of the City of Chicago; 2 members shall be selected by the President of the Illinois Senate; 2 members shall be selected by the Speaker of the House of Representatives; 2 members shall be selected by the Minority Leader of the Senate; and 2 members shall be selected by the Minority Leader of the House of Representatives.
+The Advisory Committee shall meet

-The Advisory Committee shall be dissolved on the date that casino gambling operations are first conducted under the license authorized under Section 7.11 of the Illinois Gambling Act, other than at a temporary facility.

-For the purposes of this Section, the terms "female" and "minority person" have the meanings provided in Section 2 of the Business Enterprise for Minorities, Females, and Persons with Disabilities Act.

-Section 1-65.
-Acquisition of property; eminent domain proceedings.
-For the lawful purposes of this Act, the City may acquire by eminent domain or by condemnation proceedings in the manner provided by the Eminent Domain Act, real or personal property or interests in real or personal property located in the City, and the City may convey to the Authority property so acquired.
-The acquisition of property under this Section is

-1 declared to be for a public use.
+- 1 periodically and shall report the information to the Mayor of - 2 the City and to the General Assembly by December 31st of every - 3 year. - 4 The Advisory Committee shall be dissolved on the date that - 5 casino gambling operations are first conducted under the - 6 license authorized under Section 7.11 of the Illinois Gambling - 7 Act, other than at a temporary facility. - 8 For the purposes of this Section, the terms "female" and - 9 "minority person" have the meanings provided in Section 2 of - 10 the Business Enterprise for Minorities, Females, and Persons - 11 with Disabilities Act. - 12 Section 1-65.
+Acquisition of property; eminent domain - 13 proceedings.
+For the lawful purposes of this Act, the City may - 14 acquire by eminent domain or by condemnation proceedings in the - manner provided by the Eminent Domain Act, real or personal - property or interests in real or personal property located in - the City, and the City may convey to the Authority property so - 18 acquired.
+The acquisition of property under this Section is - declared to be for a public use. - 20 Section 1-70.

-Section 1-70.
 Local regulation.
-The casino facilities and operations therein shall be subject to all ordinances and regulations of the City.
-The construction, development, and operation of the casino shall comply with all ordinances, regulations, rules, and controls of the City, including but not limited to those relating to zoning and planned development, building, fire prevention, and land use.
-However, regulation of gaming operations is subject to the exclusive jurisdiction of the Gaming Board.
+The casino facilities and - 21 operations therein shall be subject to all ordinances and - 22 regulations of the City.
+The construction, development, and - operation of the casino shall comply with all ordinances, - 24 regulations, rules, and controls of the City, including but not